Brave Belt

 Brave Belt was a Canadian rock band from Winnipeg, Manitoba originally consisting of Randy Bachman (guitar/vocals), his former Guess Who bandmate, Chad Allan (vocals/keyboards), and Randy's brother Robbie (drums).
 Randy also provided bass tracks for the recording of the band's first album, Brave Belt (Reprise Records, 1971).
-But C. F. "Fred" Turner was added shortly after as bassist for the supporting concerts.
+C. F. "Fred" Turner was added shortly after as bassist for the supporting concerts.

 The band made the Canadian Top 40 with the minor hit "Crazy Arms, Crazy Eyes," which peaked at No. 35 in November 1971.
 However, they missed the U.S. charts completely.

+History

 In 1972, Turner became the lead vocalist for the Brave Belt II album.
 Allan left the band after the recording was completed.
 During the supporting concerts for Brave Belt II, Tim Bachman was added as a second guitarist.
 Despite the changes, Brave Belt II sold poorly and the band struggled to book live shows.
 In a 1974 Rolling Stone interview, Randy estimated there were losses of about $150,000 in 1971-72 ($923,000 in 2020 dollars), with himself personally absorbing about 60% of the loss, as he was paying the other band member salaries from his Guess Who royalties.

 Although dropped from the Reprise label, the Brave Belt II lineup (C. F. Turner with Randy, Tim and Robbie Bachman) recorded and shopped around a demo that was supposed to be a Brave Belt III album.
 New management convinced them to change their name − they eventually settled on Bachman–Turner Overdrive.

 Thus, the eponymous first Bachman–Turner Overdrive album is essentially Brave Belt III, the album that was rejected by Reprise Records.
 Bachman had contacted many record labels to get the Brave Belt III tapes signed.
 Charlie Fach at Mercury eventually listened to the tapes and liked what he heard.
 Bachman listened to some suggestions, remixed and re-edited the tapes, and the band recorded at least two new songs.
 The result was the first Bachman–Turner Overdrive album for Mercury, released in May 1973.

+Legacy

 Though Brave Belt is relatively unknown some 40 years later, the importance of the band was summed up by Randy Bachman in a 2001 interview:

-"It was an innocent time of soul-searching.
+It was an innocent time of soul-searching.
 Nobody would play with me when I left The Guess Who.
 I was completely black-listed.
 I couldn't get a decent musician to play with me, except Chad Allan, who had also been in The Guess Who and left.
 He and I bonded together, and I might not have gotten started without him, even though he left sometime after that first album.
 Those [Brave Belt] albums are so important to me because, for the first time, I was making my own music, paying for it, finding strengths in it, and going through the process of finding the right music for the record.
-It led to me becoming a stronger producer for BTO."
+It led to me becoming a stronger producer for BTO.

 Brave Belt I and Brave Belt II were re-released on a single CD March 17, 2009.